redhat-ai-dev/rhdh-ai-catalog-cli/docs/DEVELOPMENT.md

 ## Dependencies

+Currently:
+- `go`
+- `make`
+- `git`

-This is currently a Golang project.
-Other languages may be added at a later date.
-See the [go.mod file](go.mod) for the current version of Golang.
+See the [go.mod file](go.mod) for the current version of Golang used in implementing this CLI.

-Otherwise, `make` is employed.
-And of course `git`.
+Implementations in other languages may occur at a later date.
+The idea being implementations in other languages may help with engagement in one upstream community versus another.

 ## Build